Sitting can cause dreaded diseases

 Finally, there is a correlation between the amount of time sitting and increased risk of developing chronic diseases.
 This increases even more if we sit with EMF around us.
 This again increases even more if we eat incorrectly.
 This increases enormously if we cannot control our negative stress & emotions like anger or self-pity.

 Become aware.
-Start changing habits to-day.
-Take that first step.
+Start changing habits today.
+Take that first step by discovering in which direction your health is heading.